HewlettPackard/oneview-chef/README.md

   device_volume_name <device_volume_name>       # String.
 Name of the external volume that want to add.
 Used in add action only.
 Only available on API500 and onwards. is_shareable <is_shareable>                   # Optional <TrueClass, FalseClass> but required in create_from_snapshot.
 Only available on API500 and onwards. is_permanent <is_permanent>                   # <TrueClass, FalseClass>.
 Default: 'true'.
 Only available on API500 and onwards. delete_only_appliance <delete_only_appliance> # <TrueClass, FalseClass>.
 Default: 'false'.
 Used in delete action only.
-If true remove from appliance and storage system, if false remove from appliance only.
+If true remove from appliance only, if false remove from appliance and storage system.
 Only available on API500 and onwards. action [:create, :create_if_missing, :delete, :create_from_snapshot, :add] end